BadenLab/LED-Zappelin/README.md

 ## Introduction

-Combining 2P imaging with additional light stimulation – for example for visual stimulation or for driving optogenetic actuators – has remained challenging because the stimulation light can interfere with fluorescence detection.
+<p align="justify"> Combining 2P imaging with additional light stimulation – for example for visual stimulation or for driving optogenetic actuators – has remained challenging because the stimulation light can interfere with fluorescence detection.
 This can result in light artefacts in the image and/or may damage sensitive fluorescence detection equipment (e.g. photomultiplier tubes, PMTs).

 A temporal separation between light stimulation and fluorescence detection, for example during the scan-retrace, can ameliorate these problems.
 This problem can be readily solved electronically, for example through use of a microcontroller.

 Here, we present such a solution.
 Our system can line-synch up to 24 independent LED channels, and can be assembled from off-the-shelf components for substantially below $100.
 This provides for flexible options of spectrally diverse light stimulation during 2-photon scanning and comfortably provides sufficient power to drive standard optogenetics actuators such as CsChrimson.

 Alongside, we also provided a custom 3D-printed casing, designed suggestions for optically combining LED banks using Thorlabs parts, and an alternative 3D-printed LED holder and microscope chamber.
-For software control, we provided custom Arduino scripts to flexibly programme stimulation protocols.
+For software control, we provided custom Arduino scripts to flexibly programme stimulation protocols.</p>

 <img align="center" src="https://github.com/BadenLab/Tetra-Chromatic-Stimulator/blob/master/Images/Fig1.png">